apache/royale-asjs/examples/blog/BE0006_Binding_the_text_property_of_a_Jewel_Textinput_to_update_a_text_label/README.txt

 DESCRIPTION

-Using Jewel TextInput Control
+Binding the text property of a Jewel TextInput to update a Label

-In this example we'll Learn how to configure a group of Jewel RadioButton controls in a Royale application.
+Learn how to change a Label’s text with a Jewel TextInput using both a change event and data binding.
 ---